GinoGalotti/guildgazette/_posts/2019-02-6-and-water-we-found.md

 * Moving through water is harder than what it seems
 * *The Alchemist* seems to be a mad scientist, but not that much of an evil person.
 He just wants a patreon to keep doing his research.
 Hopefully we can convince him to put that amazing intellect to good use for the world.
 * We learnt that Fiona's stone disease is getting worse, but we have very few leads to follow
-* We got our hand on Fohammer, such a powerful artifact.
+* We got our hand on Foehammer, such a powerful artifact.
 It seems to have current running through it
 * The fluorescent cave seems to be the place where another cultist used as a laboratory.
 He seems to have a special crush on death and the undead.
 * Growls and sounds are still coming from the depth of the cave.
 What is waiting for us there?